TLMHoang/Test/README.md

 The project relies on the following key dependencies:

-Flask: A lightweight and flexible web framework for building APIs.
+- `Flask`: A lightweight and flexible web framework for building APIs.
-Flask-Migrate: An extension for handling database migrations.
+- `Flask-Migrate`: An extension for handling database migrations.
-Flask-SQLAlchemy: An ORM for interacting with the database.
+- `Flask-SQLAlchemy`: An ORM for interacting with the database.
-PostgreSQL: The database used to store product and serial data.
+- `PostgreSQL`: The database used to store product and serial data.
-python-dotenv: For loading environment variables from a .env file.
+- `python-dotenv`: For loading environment variables from a .env file.
-Auth0: For authentication and authorization (JWT-based).
+- `Auth0`: For authentication and authorization (JWT-based).

+## Authentication

+### Info

+This API uses Auth0 for authentication and authorization.
+You'll need to set up an Auth0 application and configure the appropriate environment variables (see Authentication->Setup).

-### Authentication
+### Setup

+Add the following variables, replacing placeholders with your actual values:

+- AUTH0_DOMAIN=your_auth0_domain
+- API_AUDIENCE=your_api_audience
+- AUTH0_CLIENT_ID=your_auth0_client_id
+- AUTH0_CLIENT_SECRET=your_auth0_client_secret

+## API Endpoints and RBAC

 Most endpoints require authentication using a JSON Web Token (JWT).
 You'll need to include a valid JWT in the Authorization header of your requests.
 The JWT should be in the format "Bearer <your_jwt>".